AromaKitsune/aromakitsune.github.io/pages/3DS-Misc-System-File-Mods.md

 To use it, install a CIA file with FBI or GodMode9.

 <p class="note-yellow">
-  Take care not to send something offensive on custom online services such as Pretendo Network or NetPass.
+  Do not send something offensive on custom online services such as Pretendo Network or NetPass.
   You may get banned from those services for doing so.
 </p>